bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

 Returns a `Ref<boolean>` to indicate if Bucket has finished loading.

+## Nuxt

+<BucketProver> only renders client-side.
+Make sure you wrap it in <ClientOnly> for use in Nuxt.js.

 ## Content Security Policy (CSP)

 See [CSP](https://github.com/bucketco/bucket-javascript-sdk/blob/main/packages/browser-sdk/README.md#content-security-policy-csp) for info on using Bucket React SDK with CSP